-This week on orchestrating change we are joined by a force in the world of orchestral music.
-JoAnn Falletta spoke with us about her journey to become one of the first female music directors of a major american orchestra and where she sees the future of orchestral music going.
-Her passion for orchestra flowed through this conversation and made it very clear to us why she was able to shatter the glass ceiling of conducting.
+This Friday, we will premiere the next episode of Orchestrating Change.
+GRAMMY award-winning conductor, JoAnn Falletta, spoke with us about her journey to become one of the first female music directors of a major American orchestra and where she sees the future of orchestral music going.
+Her passion for the orchestra flowed through this conversation and made it very clear to us why she was able to shatter the glass ceiling of conducting.